 | Access Path | Certified aggregator (most common for independent distributors) or direct YouTube CMS partnership |

-The combination of TVOD, AVOD, and Content ID on a single platform — and across 100+ countries — makes YouTube one of the highest-complexity royalty environments for independent distributors.
+The combination of TVOD, AVOD, and Content ID on a single platform, spanning ~25 TVOD storefront countries plus global AVOD reach, makes YouTube one of the highest-complexity royalty environments for independent distributors.
 A single title on YouTube can generate revenue from three different mechanisms, each with its own reporting cycle, currency, and territory breakdown.

 | Field | Description | Notes |